Australian Company Numbers

 - cheques, promissory notes and bills of exchange, and

-The ACN should be identified by the words 'Australian Company Number', or by the abbreviations 'ACN' or 'A.C.N.'.
+The ACN can be referred to by the words 'Australian Company Number', or abbreviations 'ACN' or 'A.C.N.'

-If your company has an Australian Business Number (ABN), you may use the ABN with your company's name in place of the ACN on company documents and negotiable instruments, provided that:
+If your company has an Australian Business Number (ABN), you may use the ABN in place of the ACN on documents.
+You must make sure that:

 - your ABN includes your nine digit ACN, and

-For further information about the legal requirements in relation to Australian Business Numbers, contact the Australian Taxation Office.
+For more information about Australian Business Numbers, contact the Australian Taxation Office.

-A company may have a common seal (s123), and then use it to execute documents in accordance with its constitution.
-It is not compulsory for a company to have a common seal.
-If a company does have a common seal, it must set out the following information:
+A company may have a common seal and use it to execute documents under its constitution.
+It's not compulsory for a company to have a common seal.
+If a company does have a common seal, it must include:

-ACN or A.C.N. are acceptable abbreviations for Australian Company Number.
-A company may make contracts and execute documents without using a seal (see s126 and s127).
+A company may make contracts and execute documents without using a seal.

 - packaging and labelling, including envelopes and transport documents

-- advertisements which do not make a specific offer which is capable of being accepted (such as advertisements which only promote the company and its goods or services in general)
+- advertisements which do not make a specific offer (such as advertisements which only promote the company)

 - credit cards and credit card vouchers